ajsanjoaquin/twitter-bias-challenge/README.md

 In particular, we identifed three major limitations:

-1. **Our Dataset is extremely small** Our automatic scraper did not work for sensitive content, so we had to resort to manually downloading each image.
+1. **Our Dataset is extremely small.**
+Our automatic scraper did not work for sensitive content, so we had to resort to manually downloading each image.
 We also did not have an accurate initmate parts detector model.
 Both of these prevented us from scaling our dataset to a larger size that can produce more comprehensive conclusions.
 We were also restricted to single users to represent the entire group, which we acknowledge may adversely restrict the conclusion.
 For example, for LGBTQ+ Artists, we were only able to pick a user focusing on gay art, which may have precluded more observations of the cropper denigrading.

 However, we belive we took the necessary caution to represent groups as much as our limited analysis power can bring us.
 For example, as aforementioned, we split the Naturist group into White and Black after noticing that most naturist pages consist overwhelmingly of white people.
 In general, making a large-scale dataset will be hard given the legal restrictions and the necessary consent of owners involving sensitive data.

-2. **Some Images may want to direct attention to Intimate Parts** There are some images whose authors intend the viewers to look at the intimate parts in non- sexual/objectifying ways.
+2. **Some Images may want to direct attention to Intimate Parts.**
+There are some images whose authors intend the viewers to look at the intimate parts in non- sexual/objectifying ways.
 Some images may also focus on an intimate part entirely.
 One prominent example that we have seen are breast paintings/artwork.
 Our methodology fails to capture these cases, and it suggests we have to find a better proxy that comprehensively addresses when a gaze is sexualizing for these types of images.

-3. **We did not find any reliable Intimate Part Detector Models** While NudeNet was available, it was the only detector we could find.
+3. **We did not find any reliable Intimate Part Detector Models.**
+While NudeNet was available, it was the only detector we could find.
 As we have stated, it was inadequate for our purpose.
 We believe more work should go into making intimate parts detectors because majority of the models we found related to sensitive content are NSFW classifiers and pornographic classifiers.

-In addition to having more detectors, future work would require training or fintuning to a dataset of similar distribution (ideally images all collected from Twitter) so that the detector would work more accurately.
+In addition to having more detectors, future work would require training or finetuning to a dataset of similar distribution (ideally images all collected from Twitter) so that the detector would work more accurately.
-## Conclusion and Limitations
+## Conclusion

+## Self-Reported Rubric

+* Harm Base Score: Unintentional Denigration (20 points)
+* Damage: Harm is measured along a single axis of identity (Naturism / Diverse notions of clothing) (x1.2) and affects communities who express themselves with nudity / non-Western notions of clothing.
+Reducing these groups to sexual objects constitute severe harm to them (x1.4).
+* Affected users: We estimate that the number of users who post these content plus the number of their audiences to be > 1000 (x1.1).
+We take this estimate from the fact that the users we selected have greater than 500 followers, and we assume that majority of their followers view their content.
+* Likelihood: We have demonstrated that denigration occurred in some images from Twitter.
+Given that some users in our dataset uploaded daily and the expected number of users in these communities will continue to rise given the growing base of Twitter users and creation of more diverse sub-communities within the groups we identified (e.x. more indigenous people pages from different states & continents), we expect that this harm will recur daily (x1.3).
+* Justification: We justify [in this section](#why-this-harm-is-dangerous) why this harm is dangerous and must be addressed by Twitter.
+While our methodology have clear limitations, we operationalized on the notion of sexual objectification to investigate our our perceived harm. (x1.25)
+* Clarity: We demonstrate the risk of harm through example Twitter images that are annotated by the Cropper and denigraded.
+We also provide a comprehensive list of limitations and provide suggestions that future research can address. (x1.25)

+* Final Score: 20 * 1.2 * 1.4 * 1.1 * 1.3 * 1.25 * 1.25 = 75.075
 ## References
 1. https://www.vox.com/2016/7/5/11949258/safe-spaces-explained
 2. https://www.rollingstone.com/culture/culture-features/sex-worker-twitter-deplatform-1118826/